Elinor Florence, Author

 (Photo Credit: Fox Photos/Getty Images)

-Gracie Fields hands out tea to the troops in a village near Valenciennes in northern France, on April 26, 1940.
-One soldier is carrying yet another pet monkey on his shoulder!
+British actress Gracie Fields hands out tea to the troops in a village near Valenciennes in northern France, on April 26, 1940.
+There are two monkeys in this photo!
+Surely these among the most unusual wartime animals.

 This Royal Air Force pilot enjoys the company of a little tabby kitten, just hanging around.